 Figure 49.
-Burst Read with Wrap Instruction (QPI Mode only)
+Burst Read with Wrap Instruction (QPI Mode only) 32-Bit Address is required when the device is operating in 4-Byte Address Mode

-8.2.36 Enter QPI Mode (38h)
+8.2.46 Enter QPI Mode (38h)

-The W25Q128FV support both Standard/Dual/Quad Serial Peripheral Interface (SPI) and Quad Peripheral Interface (QPI).
+The W25Q256FV support both Standard/Dual/Quad Serial Peripheral Interface (SPI) and Quad Peripheral Interface (QPI).
 However, SPI mode and QPI mode cannot be used at the same time.
 "Enter QPI (38h)" instruction is the only way to switch the device from SPI mode to QPI mode.